reelyactive/barnacles/README.md

 How to distribute data?
 -----------------------

-__barnacles__ is an EventEmitter which means that software can listen for _raddec_, _dynamb_ and _relay_ events.
+__barnacles__ is an EventEmitter which means that software can listen for _raddec_, _dynamb_, _relay_ and _encrypted_ events.
 To facilitate distribution over a network, __barnacles__ interfaces with a number of complementary software packages to keep the code as lightweight and modular as possible.
 The following table lists all these interface packages which integrate seamlessly with __barnacles__ in just two lines of code.

 | Interface package                                                | Provides |
 |:-----------------------------------------------------------------|:---------|